fraterrisus/walkthroughs/aethus/items.md

 | Large  | 1x Medium, 1x [Tangrite Frame](#tangrite-frame), 1x [Microcircuits](#microcircuits) |

 Note that these are "recursive", meaning you need a Small one to craft a Medium one, and so on.

 {% endaethusitem %}
+{% aethusitem 'Thermopump' %}

+*Where:*

+*Blueprint:* Omicron, inside the locked cage inside the spore-ridden storage room.

+*Cost:*

+You need to make one of these in order to repair the Climber so that it goes in and out of Omicron.
+But to do it, you'll need to bring another [Mycelial Antigen Injector](#injector) with you so you can survive entering the storage room full of spores.

+{% endaethusitem %}
 {% aethusitem 'Trade Node' %}